luizmugnaini/presheaf/STYLE_GUIDE.md

 Prefer using `constexpr` over a `#define` as it permits type safety.
 You should, however, not abuse the use of `constexpr`'s for functions that will clearly never be invoked at compile time.
 The latter will only make the code harder to read and give you the false feeling that that codepath is optimized in some way.
-Always remember that the compiler gives you no guarantee that the `constexpr` function *will* be evaluated at compile time, just that it *can*.
+Always remember that the compiler gives you **no guarantee** that the `constexpr` function **will** be evaluated at compile time, just that it **can**.

 # The `[[nodiscard]]` attribute

-I opted out of the use of the `nodiscard` attribute simply because it litters the codebase and decreases significantly the readability of the code just because of noise.
+I opted out of the use of the `nodiscard` attribute simply because it litters the codebase and decreases significantly the readability of the code - it adds too much  noise.
 Moreover, the kinds of bugs that `nodiscard` prevents are actually pretty uninteresting and should be uncommon in any well written codebase.